petergithub/notes/01Technology/ubuntuNotes.md

 2. Use the `/etc/lsb-release` or `/etc/os-release` command.
 3. Check the `/etc/issue` file.
 4. Use the `hostnamectl` command.

+### ubuntu shortcut

+Terminal Use keyboard shortcuts

+Ctrl + PgUp: Go to the next tab
+Ctrl + PgDn: Go to the previous tab
+Ctrl + Shift + PgUp: Reorder tabs by moving the current tab up Ctrl + Shift + PgDn: Reorder tabs by moving the current tab down Alt + 1: Go to the first tab
+Alt + 2: Go to the second tab
+Alt + 3: Go to the third tab
+Shift + Ctrl + w: Close the current tab

 ### Main directories